 Federal financial aid regulations dictate the criteria under which a student applies independently of parents for financial aid.
 Students are considered “Independent” for financial aid eligibility if one or more of the following conditions are met:

-o At any time on or after July 1, 2008, you were an unaccompanied youth who was homeless or self-supporting and at risk of being homeless
+- At any time on or after the date specific on the FAFSA you were an unaccompanied youth who was homeless or self-supporting and at risk of being homeless

 If one of the conditions above is applicable to you, you may submit the FAFSA without providing parental information.
 However, the Office of Student Financial Assistance is required under certain circumstances to document some of the “Independent” student conditions above.
 You will be contacted if further information is required.